Convert to Global Using refactoring

 using System.Collections; in file One.cs.
 ReSharper analyzes all files in the current project, finds the same

 using in Two.cs, and moves both of them to GlobalUsings.cs.

 usingdirective or select multiple directives.

 Do one of the following:

-Press Control+Shift+R and then choose Extract Global Using
+Press Control+Shift+R and then choose Convert to Global Using.

 Specify where the global using should be moved — this could be any existing .cs file in the current project or a new .cs file.